This Chopin concert program has the following music:

 The Bajka video is pure DVD.
 In about 14 minutes there are 155 cuts (that's a lot of action).
 There are 47 shots of the conductor and 26 close-up shots of instruments only---typical DVD fare.
 Most of the rest of the show is a series of back-and-forth views from the conductor to the ghostly instruments, to soloists, or to small groups of players.
 No attention is given to sections in the orchestra.
 There are only a few attempts to show most or a substantial part of the band.
 Most of these shots are from the side showing the backs of many musicians.

 Because the action is so fast paced, the cameramen don't have time to set up their shots well.
 There's an astonishing number of shots with framing, focus, and field-of-focus issues.
 See for examples :41 where the camera is too low.
 In :53, 5:06, and 5:21 see framing and focus problems.
 At 5:34 the only person in focus is not playing while all the persons playing are out-of-focus.
 The most dumbfounding shots are 2:02, 2:21, and 2:30 where the center of attention is the back of a music stand.
 All this video mayhem taxes the viewers' minds and interferes with appreciation of the music.
-This is anathema to us who love HDVD.
-Well-done HDVD doesn't damage the music; it supports and enhances the music.
-The grade for this Bajka segment, were we to give one, would have to be a "F." Nothing this shabby ought to be published.
+The grade for this Bajka segment, were we to give one, would have to be a F.

 Piano Concerto No. 1

 This is another pure DVD.
 There were only 3 brief efforts during this concerto to show the whole orchestra, and at least of them is ruined because the camera was too low.
 There are a few part-orchestra shots, mostly made from the side showing the backs of many players.
-I noted only one effort to shoot any strings as a section.
+We noted only one effort to shoot any strings as a section.
 Then there is a flabbergasting 295 shots of the soloist (sometimes with 2 or 3 different views in one keyboard run).
 There are way too many shots of the conductor (many made over the backs of the orchestra).
 The conductor shots are used as a hub with spokes out to solos, ghost instruments without visible players, and small groups of musicians.
-As complained of already, there are many views with gross framing, focus, and field-of-focus errors; see examples at 17:10, 25:09, 25:12, 25:30, 20:31, 29:37, 42:43, 53:28.
-At 23:12 and 23:31 there was a new one for me: shots of the conductor's belly.
+There are many views with gross framing, focus, and field-of-focus errors; see examples at 17:10, 25:09, 25:12, 25:30, 20:31, 29:37, 42:43, 53:28.
+At 23:12 and 23:31 there were even shots of the conductor's belly.

 Piano Concerto No. 2

 The video content on this track is pretty much the same as on the recording of Concerto No. 1.
 There is no whole-orchestra shot at all.
-The pace of cuts is somewhat slowed, but there is still way too much going that tends to distract the viewer.
-I found the Ohlsson performance to be less dramatic and percussive that that of Kissin and Barenboim in their recent discs.
-But the Ohlsson approach was to me more beautiful and satisfying that that of the competition.
+The pace of cuts is somewhat slowed, but there is still way too much going on to distract the viewer.

 The Art of Chopin: A Film by Gérald Caillat